uit-hdl/pippeline/README.md

-# !
-This is a dev version of the original pippeline, made by Till Halbach <till.halbach@nr.no> !
+# Pippeline

-# In order to run properly you should have access to NOWAC datasets in NOWAC package
+Pippeline is an interactive pipeline developed to standardize gene expression data processing in the NOWAC project.

 # Installing
 After having installed this package in a regular manner (e.g., with `install.packages()` in R),